Bridge2Hyku/Bridge2Hyku.github.io/pages/migration.md

 ## Normalize Metadata

-After analyzing your metadata and possibly establishing a new Metadata Application Profile (see "Map Metadata" section below), you may learn that you need to do some metadata normalization.
+After analyzing your metadata and possibly establishing a new Metadata Application Profile (see <a href="https://bridge2hyku.github.io/migration/#map-metadata">"Map Metadata"</a> section below), you may learn that you need to do some metadata normalization.
 For the purposes of this discussion, metadata normalization includes both:

 <ol>
   <li><b>Standardization</b>: standardizing inputs and aligning values with your Metadata Application Profile</li>